Jose Mari Chan: 1989-1994

+1994-present

 In 1994, he released his eighth album, Thank You Love, where he has another song "Is She Thinking About Me" with Christine Bersola-Babao and another Christmas song, "Christmas Past".
 His 2001 album A Heart's Journey won Album of the year in the Awit Awards.
 In 2005, he composed "We're All Just One" as the theme song of the 2005 Southeast Asian Games.
 In 2007, he released his 12th album Love Letters and Other Souvenirs.

 In 2009, Chan was inducted to the Philippines Eastwood City Walk Of Fame.
 In 2010, Chan was awarded as MYX Magna Award Winner in the MYX Music Awards 2010 for awarding as a contribution for being a singer, composer and also a businessman & TV host.
 In 2011, he released his 13th full-length album, The Manhattan Connection: The Songs of Jose Mari Chan.
 The album, which was produced by Janis Siegel of The Manhattan Transfer.
 The songs were reimagined by music producer Yaron Gershovsky.

-In 2012, he released his 14th over-all album Going Home to Christmas.
-It was his second Christmas album after 22 years since Christmas In Our Hearts was released in 1990.
+In 2012, he released his 14th overall album Going Home to Christmas.
+It was his second Christmas album after 22 years since Christmas in Our Hearts was released in 1990.